Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Dirac quantization, special K ahler, and RG flow conditions

 \subsection{Special K\"ahler conditions}

 As explained above, the allowed deformation patterns are also constrained by the condition that the monodromy around a curve enclosing all the singularities resulting from the splitting should be in the same $\SL(2,\Z)$ conjugacy class as that of the monodromy around the initial singularity.
 A simple test involving a relation between the $Q^2$'s of the undeformable singularities and the trace of the total monodromy serves to eliminate many of the possible deformation parameters in table \ref{t2}.
 Also, many others can be easily shown to satisfy the monodromy constraint by using the explicit monodromies of the maximal deformation patterns described in \cite{Gaberdiel:1997ud, Gaberdiel:1998mv, DeWolfe:1998zf, DeWolfe:1998eu, Hauer:2000xy}.
 A few deformation patterns require more work to rule in or out.
 These arguments are given in detail in \cite{Argyres:2015gha}.
-The result is that of the patterns allowed by Dirac quantization, the ones in grey in table \ref{t2} fail the monodromy condition, leaving 20 viable possibilities.
+The result is that of the patterns allowed by Dirac quantization, the ones in grey in table \ref{t2} fail the monodromy condition, leaving 28 viable possibilities.

-We then construct a single special K\"ahler geometry for each deformation parameter, except for the $II^*\to\{{I_1}^3,I_1^*\}$ pattern for which we find two inequivalent geometries.
+We then construct a single special K\"ahler geometry for each deformation pattern.
 We are not able to prove that these are the only special K\"ahler geometries with these deformation patterns, since our methods of construction rely on making some assumptions.
 But in many cases we find the same solution using different methods of construction which rely on quite different assumptions.
 The details of the construction and the resulting solutions are presented in \cite{Argyres:2015gha}.

-One result of constructing explicit solutions is that it enables us to determine the flavor symmetry of the SCFT, as explained in section \ref{ssec:sings.2}.
-Table \ref{t3} lists the flavor symmetries deduced from the special K\"ahler geometries found for the deformation patterns in table \ref{t2} satisfying the monodromy condition but which do not already appear in table \ref{table:theories}.
-The special K\"ahler geometries in table \ref{t3} are the ones that do not satisfy the RG flow condition to be described in the next subsection.
+One immediate result of constructing explicit solutions is that it enables us to determine the maximal flavor symmetry of the SCFT, as explained in section \ref{ssec:sings.2}, and listed in table \ref{table:theories}.